Horizontal Directional Drilling for Oil and Natural Gas

 7.4 Multiple exploration wells

-Single well path may be plugged at depth, allowing drillers to deviate the well towards a new direction.
-Drilling from above a plugged area allows further exploration without drilling full length wells.
+The single well path may be plugged at depth, allowing drillers to deviate the well towards a new direction.
+Drilling from above a plugged area allows further exploration without drilling full-length wells.

 7.5 Onshore and offshore multiwell drilling